 With SNMP-based systems, information about a system is made available through a component called the Management Information Base (MIB).
 Each MIB consists of a list of object identifiers describing a managed entity.
-The MIB Handler retrieves object values from the managed entity and sends them to the SNMP console.
-In Windows, the SNMP Agent - MIB Handler interface is open so third parties can plug in their own handlers.
-In Windows "Chicago" Microsoft will provide handlers for industry standard MIBs, like the MIB-II, which describes information about the TCP/IP protocol.
+The MIB handler retrieves object values from the managed entity and sends them to the SNMP console.
+In Windows, the SNMP agent-MIB handler interface is open so third parties can plug in their own handlers.
+In Windows 95, Microsoft provides handlers for industry-standard MIBs, such as the MIB-II, which describes information about the TCP/IP protocol.

-In the long run, Microsoft plans to eliminate the need for MIB handlers in Windows by extending the definition of the INF file format to include information in MIB's today.
+In the long run, Microsoft plans to eliminate the need for MIB handlers in Windows by extending the definition of the INF file format to include information in MIBs today.
 The Windows SNMP agent will also be enhanced to automatically provide the information requested by the console if it is described in an INF file.
-With this approach, if a hardware vendor supplies an INF file his device will be automatically manageable through SNMP and the Registry API's.
+With this approach, if a hardware vendor supplies an INF file, its device will be automatically manageable through SNMP and the Registry APIs.